Maclaren proud of delivering on self-belief with Socceroos hat-trick

 The Melbourne City striker translated his club form to the international stage as he struck twice in the opening 19 minutes in Canberra to set the Socceroos on course for a second successive victory on the road to Qatar 2022.

-Maclaren, 26, completed the scoring with a well-taken third in the 90th minute, improving his record for Australia to four goals in 14 appearances following a lean start in the green and gold.
+Maclaren, 26, completed the scoring with a well-taken third in the 90th minute, improving his record for Australia to four goals in 14 appearances after a lean start in the green and gold.

-Critics had questioned his ability to build on a fine A-League record but Thursday's treble in the nation's capital, albeit against limited opposition, vindicated his inner confidence.
+Critics had questioned his ability to build on a fine A-League record but a treble in the nation's capital, albeit against limited opposition, vindicated his inner confidence.

-"My proudest moment in a football jersey," Maclaren told Fox Sports after the match.

 "I owe a lot to my team-mates and the manager for putting faith in me.
 At times you question whether you're good enough at this level and I feel I am.
 I believed through those tough years."